hql-arms/DS01/README.md

 - We can give insight to the people by providing models to be used widely and remind them about their financial status or give a warning for their expense once they input the data in application for example.
 - We can give insight for any companies that would like to check their financial status
 - We can give insight for government when they would like to have sampling about citizens financial status

+Proposed Stack for this assignment :
+- Python : Have many libraries and open source sample
+- Jupyter Notebook or PyCharm (IDE for Python Script/Apps/Model Development)
+- MySQL/PostgreSQL/MongoDB : Saving Data for Archive and Future Needed (Training, Test and New Data)